Since 2017

 Step 2

-3. Combine the greens with the cream cheese.
-Season the filling with salt and pepper to taste for proper flavor balance throughout the rolls.
+3. Combine the chopped herbs with the cream cheese in a bowl.
+Season the filling with salt and pepper to taste and add a pinch of dried thyme.
+Mix thoroughly with a silicone spatula until smooth.

 Step 3